 There is no specific pharmacological treatment recommended but support and symptomatic treatment may be required in the short term for agitation.
-Clearly, a comprehensive assessment of all needs should be conducted accompanied by the development of a care plan.
+Clearly, a comprehensive assessment of all needs must be conducted accompanied by the development of a care plan organised with secure and community services.